Path Development Network with Finite-dimensional Lie Group Representation

-Recurrent Neural Network (RNN) and its variants are popular models for sequential data, which achieve superior empirical performance on various time series tasks \cite{hochreiter1997long,cho2014properties,bai2018empirical}.
-It enjoys excellent capacity for exhibiting temporal dynamic behaviour due to the recurrence structure of hidden states; however, RNN-type models may encounter difficulty in capturing long-term temporal dependency and are prone to problems of vanishing/exploding gradients \cite{bengio1994learning}.
-It has been demonstrated \cite{arjovsky2016unitary, lezcano2019trivializations} that restricting weight matrices of RNN to the unitary group proves helpful for handling the issues above and stabilising the training processes.
-Our proposed development layer has recurrence structures similar to those of the RNNs \eqref{eqn:dev_ref}, but in a much simpler and more explicit form.
-Furthermore, our development has its outputs constrained to matrix Lie group, which has positive effects on stability and long-term temporal dependency of training processes.
+\textbf{Recurrent Neural Networks (RNNs)} RNNs and their variants are popular models for sequential data, which achieve superior empirical performance on various time series tasks (\cite{hochreiter1997long,cho2014properties,bai2018empirical}).
+They show excellent capacity for capturing temporal dynamic behaviour, thanks to the recurrence structure of hidden states.
+However, they are also prone to difficulty in capturing long-term temporal dependency and issues of vanishing/exploding gradients (\cite{bengio1994learning}).
+Restricting weight matrices of RNNs to the unitary group $U(n)$ may circumvent such issues, as shown in \cite{arjovsky2016unitary, lezcano2019trivializations, kiani2022projunn}.
+The development layer proposed in this work possesses recurrence structures similar to those of the RNNs (see Eq.~\eqref{eqn:dev_ref}), but in an explicit and much simpler form.
+Furthermore, the outputs of our layer are in the suitably chosen Lie groups, which has positive effects on modelling long-term temporal dependency and stabilising the training processes.